 A quick history lesson tells me that Reims was flatted during World War I, where a majority of the statues on the façade were practically destroyed.

 “The original pieces,” I am told, “are stored in the museum beside the cathedral and the newly installed pieces are replicas of the original.”
 Notre-Dame Guide

 My guide is quite informative about the history of this old church.
 Apparently, the front lines of the war were very near to this area and bombs took the cathedral that had been standing here since 1211 AD right out.
-Apparently there has been a church on this very premises since 496 AD.
-The Cathedral itself has been rebuilt in an assortment of different architecture styles.
+There has been a church on this very premises since 496 AD.
+The Cathedral itself has been rebuilt in an assortment of different architectural styles.
 If you go out the back doors you will see the street directly behind the cathedral is named “Rue de Rockefeller”.

-“It was the least we could do.” says my native French guide, in paying back Mr. Rockefeller for his generous fund raising abilities and gifting to the people of Reims for reconstruction of its masterpiece.
+“It was the least we could do.” says my native French guide, in paying back Mr. Rockefeller for his generous fundraising abilities and gifting to the people of Reims for the reconstruction of its masterpiece.
 Another thing that makes Reims and this Cathedral special is the fact that there were 33 kings crowned right here in Reims with Charles VII being the most famous, crowned king in 1825.

 I was also fascinated to find out that Germany signed the surrender documents that ended World War II in Europe in a school in Reims.
 It was the HQ of General Eisenhower and the Allied Forces.
 The room is now in the Museum of the Surrender and is a modest setting for such a momentous event in history.